stephlj/slopey/README.md

 where the intensity values appear to be Gaussian scatter around a mean value (that is, they seem to be well described as a constant intensity value with some noise), separated by “slopey” bits, which, though fast, are not instantaneous jumps.
 Current HMM fitting techniques in the field assume Gaussian emissions with instantaneous transitions.
-An introduction to Slopey can be found [here](https://stephlj.github.io/img/SlopeySlides.pdf).
+An introduction to Slopey and its application to the quantification of timeseries data for a particular enzyme can be found [here](https://stephlj.github.io/img/SlopeySlides.pdf).

 ## Building